bugsbugsbux/notes-on-nix/notes-on-nix.md

 *To experiment with the nix language use `nix repl` which starts an interactive session!*

-Nix is a **functional** language.
-Every function returns a value; there are generally no side-effects: `builtins.trace`, the function to display a value and only function which therefore could be considered to have a side-effect, takes an explicit second argument which is used as the return value.
+Nix is a **pure, functional** language.
+Functions are values and every function returns a value.
+There are generally no side-effects:
+`builtins.trace`, the function to display a value and only function which therefore could be considered to have a side-effect, takes an explicit second argument which is used as the return value.

 Nix is **lazily evaluated**, meaning it does not run parts of code whose value it does not currently need.
 For example, the contents of a list